Get Ready for Graduate School!

-The McNair Program at the University of Wisconsin - Superior prepares income eligible, first generation college students and students from groups underrepresented in graduate education for doctoral study.
+The McNair Scholars Program at the University of Wisconsin - Superior prepares income eligible, first generation college students and students from groups underrepresented in graduate education for doctoral study.
 It is a nationwide program sponsored by the U.S. Department of Education, created in memory of Ronald E. McNair, Ph.D., an African-American physicist killed in the Space Shuttle Challenger mission in 1986.

 Each year, 25 students are chosen to participate in the program's activities, which include seminars, cultural events, graduate school visits, and more.
 During the summer, 12 scholars participate in a paid individual research experience, working collaboratively with a faculty mentor on a project of interest to the student.
 Program participants also receive GRE preparation instruction and help in the graduate school application process.

-Are you from a group that is underrepresented in graduate school (Native American, Hispanic or African American)?
+You are from a group that is underrepresented in graduate school (Native American, Hispanic or African American).

-Are you a sophomore, junior or senior undergraduate students and a citizen or a permanent resident of the United States?
+If you are a sophomore, junior or senior undergraduate student and a citizen or a permanent resident of the United States?

 Here are just some of the benefits: